Noisy Interactive Quantum Communication: Tolerating Maximal Error Rates

 \subsubsection{Analysis}

-Similar to section \ref{sec:anal}, the analysis is first carried conditional on some respective views of Alice and Bob of the transcript at each round, but now averaging over the shared secret key used for the blueberry code, and also conditional on some classical state $z$ of the $Z$ register of Eve, and the conclusion holds in that case.
-In particular, if the adversary has an adaptive and probabilistic strategy, we condition on some strategy consistent with the transcript already conditioned on.
-We come back later to this issue.
+As in the proof in \cref{sec:anal}, the analysis is first carried conditioned on some respective views of Alice and Bob of the transcript at each round.
+An additional component is the conditioning on some classical state $z$ of the $Z$ register of the adversary, Eve, and the averaging over the shared secret key used for the blueberry code.
+In particular, if the adversary has an adaptive and probabilistic strategy, we condition on some strategy consistent with the transcript on which we have already conditioned.
+We return to this issue later.

-To analyse this protocol, we once again define a function $P(i)$ such that we know the protocol succeeds whenever $P(\frac{N^\prime}{2} + 1) \geq N + 1$.
-Here also, if we refer to the form of the state $\ket{\psi_i}$ on the joint register $A B C E$ at the beginning of round $i$ (or at the end of round $i-1$) rewritten as in (\ref{eq:coll}), then $P(i) = r_i- 2t_i$ will do.
-We now have three kinds of rounds: good rounds in which both parties can decode correctly the other party's state, bad rounds in which at least one party makes a decoding error, and the new erasures rounds, in which no party makes an actual decoding error, but at least one of them decodes an erasure from the blueberry code, and so does not try to do anything on the quantum register before teleporting back.
-We have an analogue of the technical Lemma \ref{lem:pi} and its corollary.
-The proofs are omitted since they are nearly identical to the proofs in the basic simulation case, the only difference being that a party who detects an erasure does not take any action and by consequence does not affect $P(i)$. \begin{lemma} At the end of round $i$, define
+We again define a function $P(i)$ such that the simulation succeeds whenever $P(\tfrac{N^\prime}{2} + 1) \geq N + 1$.
+Using the notation and the form of the state $\ket{\psi_i}$ as in \cref{eq:coll} on the joint register $A B C E$ at the beginning of round $i$ (or at the end of round $i-1$), we let $P(i) = r_i- 2t_i$ (i.e., the same potential function works for the enhanced simulation as well).
+We now have three kinds of rounds: \emph{good\/} rounds, in which both parties decode correctly the other party's history; \emph{bad\/} rounds in which at least one party makes a decoding error; and \emph{erasure\/} rounds, in which no party makes a decoding error, but at least one party decodes an erasure from the blueberry code.
+(In an erasure round, the party detecting an erasure applies the identity operator on the quantum register before teleporting it back.)